enthought/enaml/docs/source/architecture.rst

                 This has to react to a change to the appropriate trait on the Enaml widget and change the appropriate toolkit state.

-        as well as any other methods.
+        as well as any other methods that may be needed.

-        .. warning:: These methods are outdated
+        .. warning:: These methods are outdated and for the moment is only a placeholder

         To handle styling